 Research Roofing Materials to Find the Best Fit

 While nearly 80% of roofs are finished with asphalt shingles, they are by far not the only roofing option.
 You can choose any number of roofing materials to add to the character and feel of your home.
-Asphalt shingles, of course, are relatively inexpensive, easy to obtain and work with, and have a fairly long life, meaning that you get a lot for your money.
+Asphalt shingles, of course, are relatively inexpensive and are easy to obtain and work with.
+They also have a fairly long life, meaning that you get a lot for your money.

 However, there are other choices as well, of varying expense and durability.
-Some other common types of roofing are slate and tile shingles, metal roofing, flat roofs (which require a great deal of maintenance!), wood shakes, cedar shingles, or living roofs.
+Some other common types of roofing are slate and tile shingles, metal roofing, and flat roofs (which require a great deal of maintenance!).
+Wood shakes, cedar shingles, and living roofs are other options as well.
 Each type of roof has its owns pros and cons, its own cost and benefits.
 Make sure you research each type carefully before making a final decision.